PickYourOwn.org

 • 1/2 teaspoon of allspice

-Leave it to cook for 6 - 12 hours.
+Leave it to cook for 6 - 18 hours.
 How long depends on the size and power of your crockpot, and how thick you like it, If you want to stir it occasionally, that's fine but not necessary.
-I let mine go overnight.
+I start mine around 8 pm on high for 1 hour, then on medium until I am ready for bed around midnight, then leave it on low overnight.

-It will reduce in volume by about half overnight.
-As it cooks down (the next morning), add the remaining applesauce (about 2 or 3 quarts) and 2 more cups of sugar.
+It should reduce in volume by about half overnight.
+As it cooks down (the next morning), add the remaining applesauce (about 2 or 3 quarts) and 2 more cups of sugar (if desired!).
 Then let it cook a couple of hours more to mix the flavors.

 Leave the jars in the dishwasher on "heated dry" until you are ready to use them.
 Keeping them hot will prevent the jars from breaking when you fill them with the hot apple butter.